Department E – Sheep

-In memory of ORIE J. ROYSTON who promoted sheep showing and judging in Clarke County, an award will be presented to the Clarke 4-H or FFA sheep exhibitor, who in the opinion of the committee, does the best job of caring for and presenting his/her animal or animals to the public during the 2017 Clarke County Fair.
-Factors to be considered are neatness of stable area, cleanliness of animal at all times, care of equipment, personal appearance and conduct, and spirit of cooperation.
-Possession of award is for one year until the 2017 Clarke County Fair.
+In memory of ORIE J. ROYSTON who promoted sheep showing and judging in Clarke County, an award will be presented to the Clarke 4-H or FFA sheep exhibitor, who in the opinion of the committee, does the best job of caring for and presenting his/her animal(s) to the public during the 2022 Clarke County Fair.
+Factors to be considered are neatness of the stable area, cleanliness of the animal(s) at all times, care of equipment, personal appearance and conduct, and spirit of cooperation.
+Possession of award is for one year until the 2023 Clarke County Fair.
 A member winning the award any three years will have permanent possession.

 In memory of Mr. Floyd Hoff and Mr. Jock Hoff, a banner will be presented to the exhibitor of the Reserve Grand Champion Market Lamb by an anonymous donor.

 This award is given by the Cather family in memory of Granddad & Grandmammy who supported three generations of Cathers for over fifty years of showing in the Clarke County Fair.
-The award will be given to the Grand Champion of the Senior Showmanship Division of the Youth Sheep Show to award the dedication they have shown to their project
+The award will be given to the Grand Champion of the Senior Showmanship Division of the Youth Sheep Show to award the dedication they have shown to their project.